Trillium recurvatum: Taxonomy

+Distribution and habitat

+T. recurvatum grows in the eastern and central United States, centered in Illinois and Indiana but ranging over at least sixteen states to some extent, from eastern Oklahoma to western North Carolina, north to central Wisconsin and south to southeastern Texas.
+The plant can be found in deciduous forests throughout its range, although it especially prefers moister, limestone-rich soil.This includes ravines, floodplain and mesic forests, moist oak savannas (especially in Illinois and Indiana), and southern hardwood forests.

+Ecology

+T. recurvatum serves as a host plant for Clepsis melaleucanus and Euplexia benesimilis.
+The species is known to be pollinated by insects, including Collops and Coleomegilla maculata, and provides food for ants, small mammals, and deer.
+Several plant species which grow in conditions similar to T. recurvatum are commonly found along with it, including trees like Platanus occidentalis, Acer nigrum, and Tilia americana, as well as forbs like Podophylum peltatum, Arisaema triphyllum, and Sanguinaria canadensis, among others.

 Conservation

-Trillium recurvatum is common throughout much of its range.
+T. recurvatum is common throughout much of its range.
 It is not considered to be globally threatened, and its status is considered secure.
 However, it is monitored by conservation agencies in several states at the edge of its range, where it becomes rare.
 For example, in Wisconsin it is considered rare or uncommon (S3) and therefore a species of special concern.
 In Michigan, it is considered a state threatened species and is protected by law.